kimruddock/pawelgrzybek.github.io/_posts/2017-04-18-native-ecmascript-modules-in-the-browser.md

 ---
 title: Native ECMAScript modules in the browser
 excerpt: Javascript modules have been a part of the spec for a little while now but it's taken some time to see the first implementation in a web browser.
 Finally, we have it!
-photo: 2017-04-20.jpg
+photo: 2017-04-18.jpg
 ---

 Three things that I wish I could ditch from my everyday front-end workflow: CSS preprocessors, JavaScript transpilers and module bundlers.
 Let me elaborate…

 I love Sass but wouldn't it be cool to have its power built into CSS?
 The good news is native [custom properties](https://pawelgrzybek.com/css-custom-properties-explained/) are much more powerful than statically declared ones from Sass.
-Mixins are amazing — so the [`@apply` rule](https://pawelgrzybek.com/css-mixins-with-apply-rule/) takes care of this.
+Mixins are amazing — the [`@apply` rule](https://pawelgrzybek.com/css-mixins-with-apply-rule/) takes care of this.
 [The vendor prefixes imbroglio](https://www.chromium.org/blink#vendor-prefixes) is over and will never come back.
 With all those goodies I would say that the first of my dreams is fulfilled.

 When [Babel](https://babeljs.io/) came around it was like living in the future.
 We were able to use modern features that browsers didn't support at the time.
 Things have changed though.
 Nowadays, browsers have really [strong support](https://kangax.github.io/compat-table/es6/) for present-day ingredients.
 Have a look at your Gulp build task or Webpack config — there's a good chance that you don't need to transpile your code anymore.
-So the second item in my wish list has become a reality.
+The second item in my wish list has become a reality.

 The recently released [Safari 10.1](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Articles/Safari_10_1.html) brings me hope that one day I will check the box next to the last item that I would like to forget — module bundlers.